usatlas/docs/jupyter/SLACjupyter.md

 ### For AFS users

 You will be given a GPFS space since Jupyter won't be able to write to AFS.
-This means that you can't not create or modify a Jupyter notebook when your JupyterLab's left panel is in a AFS directory.
-New users since later 2017 are likely GPFS users and were never given an AFS space.
+This means that you can not create or modify a file when your JupyterLab's left panel is in an AFS directory.
+New users (since later 2017) likely will have their home directories on GPFS, and were never given an AFS space.
 To check, login to centos7.slac.stanford.edu and do `pwd`.

 ## An alternative way to use SLAC Jupyter